saltlucas/sonwest/README.md

-# Send SMS Survey to Clients
+# Send Survey or Message to Customers

 This was built for a client to send survey over SMS to clients who has left their business, and log those messages.
 It was built using a React client and an Express Restful API.